 Rice University has partnered in load-sharing programs with Center-Point Energy (Energy Share) and the Electric Reliability Council of Texas (ERCOT), in an effort to reduce the possibility of area-wide brownouts and blackouts during summer months.
 ERCOT partially manages these voluntary programs to temporarily reduce energy consumption.
-Thus reducing electrical drain of the system-wide capacity during critical periods.
-Rice has successfully participated in this program for the past seven years with outstanding results, which has helped offset university utility costs by as much as five percent (5%) each year.
-The 2015 load-sharing program will be in place from Monday June 1, through September 30.
+Thus reducing the electrical drain of the system-wide capacity during critical periods.
+Rice has successfully participated in this program for approximately a decade with outstanding results, including meaningful offsets of campus utility costs.
+Every summer the load-sharing program will be in place from June 1 through September 30.

 The program is referred to as a Level 3 event and is initiated by ERCOT.
 A Level 3 event will last a maximum of four (4) hours and can occur at any time within 24 hours, seven days a week.
 Email notifications of an event will be sent to the campus as soon as possible (usually 30 minutes prior to the event beginning) and only when the event is scheduled during university hours of operation: 7:00 a.m. until 7:00 p.m.